uqlibrary/technology-training/OpenRefine/openrefine.md

 Now that we have narrowed down to the lines with a comma in the author name, we can use the `split()` function.

-1. On the Authors column use the drop-down menu and select `Edit cells > Transform`
+3. On the Authors column use the drop-down menu and select `Edit cells > Transform`
-1. In the Expression box type `value.split(", ")`.
+4. In the Expression box type `value.split(", ")`.
 This will create an array of separate last name and first name, removing the comma and space.

 To get the author name in the natural order, you can reverse the array and join it back together with a space to create the string you need:

-1. In the Expression box, add to the existing expression until it reads `value.split(", ").reverse().join(" ")`
+5. In the Expression box, add to the existing expression until it reads `value.split(", ").reverse().join(" ")`
-1. In the Preview section, you should be able see this has reversed the array, and joined it back into a string, without any comma
+6. In the Preview section, you should be able see this has reversed the array, and joined it back into a string, without any comma
-1. Click `OK` to apply your transformation, and notice how your filter shows 0 results, because all commas have been removed in the "Authors" column.
+7. Click `OK` to apply your transformation, and notice how your filter shows 0 results, because all commas have been removed in the "Authors" column.

 > For more elaborate array creation, we can use the `match()` function along with Regular Expressions.
-Regular Expressions, or "Regex", use a syntax to match pretty much any pattern of characters, for example if you wanted to extract an array of decimals in the string "1.2345; 2.34567".
+Regular Expressions, or "Regex", use a syntax to match pretty much any pattern of characters.

 ### Reconciliation